How to Control Zip Line Rider Speed Like a Pro

 - Size and Drag: Rider size also contributes to aerodynamic drag.
 A larger person presents a bigger surface area for air resistance, which can help moderate their speed.
 However, this is often offset by their greater weight.

 - Body Position is Key: A rider can actively control their speed by changing their body shape.
-If they feel they are going too fast, instinctively, they might spread their arms and legs out into a "starfish" position.
-This increases air resistance and slows them down.
-If they want to speed up, they might curl into a tight "cannonball," reducing drag and accelerating.
-The difference between these positions can be dramatic, potentially changing the arrival speed by nearly 27 mph on some lines.
-Educating riders on how their posture affects their speed can empower them to have a better ride and help you maintain operational flow.
+Spreading their arms and legs out into a "starfish" position increases air resistance and slows them down.
+Curling into a tight "cannonball" reduces drag and accelerates.
+The difference between these positions can potentially change arrival speed by nearly 27 mph on some lines.

 Ultimately, the combination of a rider's weight, size, and in-air posture creates a unique speed profile for every single guest.
 Understanding these dynamics is the first step toward managing throughput and ensuring every visitor has a great experience.